-Additionally, another opportunity to properly dispose of electronics is held at local area community college, Triton College twice yearly.
-The WCCSWA hosted an Annual National Prescription Drug Take Back Day in October of 2017.
-Illinois had 147 collection sites, with 44,081 pounds of medications collected.
+The WCCSWA hosted an Annual National Prescription Drug Take Back Day.
+In October of 2020, the Take Back event brought in 985,392 pounds (Almost 493 Tons) of unused or expired prescription medications and vape devices.
+This brings the total amount of prescription drugs collected by the DEA since the fall of 2010 to nearly 13.7 million pounds.
 In the past, an annual Household Hazardous Waste event was held, which received over 3,000 vehicles who deposited waste.
 Unfortunately, due to funding cutbacks, the County has no longer been able to provide funding for this program.
 We look forward to the reinstatement of this program.
-In the meantime, a long term Hazardous Waste collection program is available in Naperville for the surrounding areas.
+In the meantime, a long-term Hazardous Waste collection program is available in Naperville for the surrounding areas.